 Mission

-The 100 Women Charitable Foundation streamlines and amplifies our members’ engagement in philanthropy, making it easy for them to create a lasting difference in our local communities.
-We are committed to channeling 100% of all donations annually to nonprofits dedicated to benefiting underserved or disadvantaged populations.
+The 100 Women Charitable Foundation streamlines and amplifies our members’ philanthropic engagement, making it easy for them to create a lasting difference in our local communities.
+We are committed to channelling 100% of donations annually to nonprofits that benefit underserved or disadvantaged populations.

 100 Women Today

-100 Women Charitable Foundation is a growing community of more than 450 women who are committed to improving the lives of the disadvantaged or underrepresented people of Santa Clara and San Mateo Counties.
+100 Women Charitable Foundation is a growing community of more than 450 women, their families, and friends who are committed to improving the lives of disadvantaged or underrepresented people in Santa Clara and San Mateo Counties.
 Our members care passionately about our community and frequently discuss community issues.
 We combine our members’ financial resources to make large-scale grants a reality.
 Our philosophy is simple but powerful.

-For 17 years, the 100 Women Charitable Foundation has encouraged hundreds of women to take a more active role in local philanthropy.
+For 19 years, the 100 Women Charitable Foundation has encouraged hundreds of members to take a more active role in local philanthropy.
 At our Annual Meeting and Grant Vote, we raise awareness of many worthwhile charitable opportunities within our community.
-We believe that a dedicated group of women can join together to make a significant impact in the lives of those in need.
-Over the past sixteen years, the organization has awarded nearly $2.4 million in grants.
+We believe that our dedicated group can join together to make a significant impact in the lives of those in need.
+With the most recent grants, awarded in March of 2026, the organization has given away over 2.7 million dollars in grants to local charities.

 We are a recognized, tax-exempt organization and we award grants to local non-profits in the categories of health & wellness, family, and education.
 Our Tax ID is #20-5704725.